Close

 Building Services | Solar PV, ASHP, MVHR

-Jo and Lesley approached us after encountering challenges with local designers and planning consultants during their efforts to secure planning permission for a new dwelling.
-They were determined to pursue their vision of a modern, long-term family home and saw it as a final opportunity to challenge the Local Planning Authority (LPA).
-Having been aware of our successful track record in managing self-build projects, they were attracted to our unbiased and objective approach, which was unencumbered by pre-existing relationships with the LPA.
+Jo and Lesley approached us after facing challenges with local designers and planning consultants while seeking approval for a new family home.
+Determined to pursue their vision of a modern, long-term home, they saw this as their last opportunity to challenge the Local Planning Authority (LPA).
+Familiar with our successful track record on self-build projects, they were drawn to our objective approach, unencumbered by existing ties to the LPA.

 What were their key objectives?